Automattic/wc-calypso-bridge/readme.txt

 == Changelog ==

+= 2.0.2 =
+* Prevented a double footer issue when using Storefront in Ecommerce plan #970.

 = 2.0.1 =
 * Make plugin_asset_path a static prop #959.
 * Fix conflict between woocommerce navigation and nav unification #952.